Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Supplementary Material

-Following the approach described in Section \ref{sec:eval}, we report the results of the sentence embedding similarities for the multi-attribute case (\textsc{sentiment} and \textsc{verb tense}).
+Following the approach described in the main paper, we report the results of the sentence embedding similarities for the multi-attribute case (\textsc{sentiment} and \textsc{verb tense}).
 Similarly to the similarity matrices for the single-attribute case, in Figure \ref{fig:similarity_matr2} we recognize the clustered structure of the similarities.
 These matrices can be divide into the following clusters:

-\begin{itemize} \item \textbf{Intra-class Clusters} These are the clusters which are placed over the diagonal of the matrices and show a high cosine similarity scores.
-They contain similarity scores between the embeddings of samples with the same labels. \item \textbf{Cross-Class Clusters} These are the clusters located above the intra-class clusters.
+\begin{itemize} \item \textbf{Intra-class Clusters:} These are the clusters which are placed over the diagonal of the matrices and show a high cosine similarity scores.
+They contain similarity scores between the embeddings of samples with the same labels. \item \textbf{Cross-Class Clusters:} These are the clusters located above the intra-class clusters.
 They contains the similarity scores between embeddings of samples with different labels.
 Indeed, they show lower similarity scores. \end{itemize}{}

-To gain a qualitative understanding of the generation capacities of our model, we start from the same assumption as in Section \ref{sec:eval}: an ideal generative model should produce samples that have comparable similarity scores to the ones of the real data.
+To gain a qualitative understanding of the generation capacities of our model, we assume that an ideal generative model should produce samples that have comparable similarity scores to the ones of the real data.
 We contrast the similarity scores computed on each cluster separately in the histograms in Figures \ref{fig:sim-histo2} and \ref{fig:sim-histo3}.